 - Stay hydrated: Drinking water (2.2 liters a day, or 9 cups), you can offset bloating.
 Carry a water bottle with you in case you’re on-the-go.

-- Eat healthy: It’s important to watch what you eating during your period, such as lots of vegetables, fruits, and healthy proteins (like hummus, smoothies with yogurt).
+- Eat healthy: It’s important to watch what you eating during your period, such as lots of vegetables, fruits, and healthy protein snacks.
 Avoid foods high in sugar and salt, as these can exacerbate your period symptoms.

 - Get adequate sleep: Your period can be adversely affected by not getting enough sleep.
 Plan on getting at least 7 uninterrupted hours of sleep per night so that you’re fully recovered to face the day with a fresh outlook.